SimplyEdit/SimplyStore/README.md

 JSONTag is an experiment, this server is part of that.
 The idea is to see if we can create a more defined and usable REST like service, out of the box.
 One where all you need to do is change the data and add some access rights and get a self-describing, browseable, working API.

+The jsontag-rest-server design is predicated on the following realisations:
+1 - Most data today will fit comfortably in memory in a commodity server.
+2 - REST today is usually JSON-over-HTTP, but JSON crucially misses a <link> type.
+3 - JSON is never just JSON.
+You need additional things like JSON-LD or JSON-Schema, to make sense of it.
+4 - There is no clear onramp from JSON to Linked Data.
+5 - Linked Data is very good for data / information exchange, but very costly for data manipulation and querying.

+So the scope for jsontag-rest-server is:
+- datasets that will fit comfortably in memory, for now I've set a test goal of about 1GB of data.
+- usecases that are mostly-read, with sparse updates.
+- scale-in-depth, so scale up is limited to the limits of a single computer system
+- linked data (RDF et al) is not an immediate concern, but there must be a plausible onramp / conversion to and from linked data.

+In addition, the jsontag-rest-server is meant to be a real-world testcase for JSONTag.

 ## Design

 The current version is just a readonly API.
 The next version will allow you to update the data.
 It will use a CQRS (Command-Query-Responsibility-Segragation) approach.